West Wing's Rob Lowe

 By My Side offers free information on the "visible" side effects of chemotherapy, such as nausea and hair loss, the "hid- den" side effects, such as infection and emotional duress, and provides tips on preventing or managing them.
 The information is available by visiting www.ByMySide.com.

-This article was originally published in Coping® with Cancer magazine, July/August 2002.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, July/August 2002.